istio/istio.io/content/help/ops/security/authorization-restrictive/index.md

 1. Make sure that your `ServiceRoleBinding` and referred `ServiceRole` objects are in the same namespace (by checking "metadata"/”namespace” line).

-1. Make sure that your `ServiceRole` and `ServiceRoleBinding` don't use any HTTP only fields for a TCP service, otherwise the policy will be ignored as if there is no such policy.
+1. Make sure that your service role and service role binding don't use any HTTP only fields for a TCP service, otherwise the policy will be ignored as if there is no such policy.

 1. In Kubernetes environment, make sure all services in a `ServiceRole` object are in the same namespace as the